Dear Member of Parliament,

 If the monarchy is all that you appear to believe it is, then the development of this debate should be welcomed by you.
 To ignore the need for such a debate, or to believe that the monarchy needs no defending, is to give this institution an importance beyond what it politically, historically or culturally merits.
 Is there a human institution anywhere that deserves such a pedestal?

 Recently, the government’s Attorney General, Dominic Grieve, commented on some statements of the Prince of Wales to the effect that, if they were genuinely held and publicly stated by Charles Windsor, they would seriously compromise his right to succeed Elizabeth Windsor as the British monarch.
 Is there any reason to doubt that Charles Windsor is genuine about the public statements he makes?
 Is he a seriously compromised future British and Commonwealth head of state?
 It is my belief that both the reigning monarch and her possible successor exceed the functions for which the British retain a monarchy.

 The matter of whether or not Charles Windsor is a fit person to succeed his mother as the head of the Church of England is, of course, something for the future to debate.

 Unfortunately, as the recent business surrounding women bishops has demonstrated, the Church of England does not always act according to accepted public opinion, its own principles and theological beliefs, or historical precedent, even when these matters are understood per se by that church.
-I suggest that in the near future monarchy may well be embroiled in a debate that far exceeds the mere disclosure of private opinions.
+I suggest that, in the future, monarchy may well be embroiled in a debate that far exceeds the mere disclosure of private opinions.

 As a former Minister of Religion, therefore, I would trust that, in respect of its theological beliefs and practical life, the Church of England would need to seriously examine its teachings about adultery, divorce and remarriage before it appoints anyone to succeed the present monarch as its head.